 The English department’s courses are organized by level (100, 200, 300, 400) and each level houses a certain kind of course.

 100-level courses are focused on learning how to participate in small seminars and how to write in college classes.
-Many of the students in these courses are prospective English majors—especially in “Engaging Literature,” which is taught by a rotating group of English professors and is offered frequently—but all courses at the 100 level are entirely open to students from across the college.
+Many of the students in these courses are prospective English majors but all courses at the 100 level are entirely open to students from across the college.
 (Most students in 100 level courses are first years, however.)

-200-level courses are focused on specific ways of approaching literature, art, and culture, with each course finding a unique point of entry.
-Some focus on a specific literary genre, such as poetry, drama, or the novel.
-Others show how the discipline of English relates to other, adjacent fields, such as film, Black studies, Indigenous studies, media studies, or the digital humanities.
-Several others use the practice and study of creative writing to illuminate similar, foundational questions about English.
+200 level courses introduce students to the larger field of literary and cultural studies by giving them a foundational experience of a specific subfield.
+Some 200-level courses focus on a specific literary genre, such as poetry, drama, or the novel.
+Others show how the discipline of English relates to neighboring disciplines, such as film studies, Black studies, Indigenous studies, or ecocriticism.
+Several others use the practice and study of creative writing to illuminate basic questions about what literature is and can be.
 All courses at the 200 level are entirely open to students from across the college.
 200 level courses are often associated with sophomores, but they are actually taken by many first years, juniors, and seniors as well.

 300-level courses are “topics” courses, which means that the list of 300 level courses each semester is an eclectic array of highly specific options.
 There really is no way of describing these courses in advance, other than to say that they are narrowed-down investigations that are meant to immerse the students in a particular subject.
 All courses at the 300 level are entirely open to students from across the college.
 Because these courses are focused more on depth than on breadth, they are often associated with juniors and seniors, but they are actually taken by many first years and sophomores as well.